forticode/cipherise-typescript-sdk/README.md

 Use NPM to install:
     `npm i cipherise-sdk`

-Otherwise, clone the repository and build:
-    `npm run build`

-The dist folder will contain the package to import.

-Note, your TypeScript project should target 'es6'.
-Ie the following line should be in your tsconfig.json.
-    `"target": "es6",`

 ## Introduction
 The purpose of this SDK is to provide Cipherise Authentication and associated functionality to your Service.